-- 3 focus countries - 39 women's and girls' grassroots organizations - \$800,000 disbursed as small grants to women and girls grassroot organizations. - 22 grassroots organizations participated in Global Fund country dialogue processes (8 in Senegal, 11 in Burkina Faso and 3 in Côte d'Ivoire). - Creation of 2 Voix EssentiELLEs networks in Côte d'Ivoire and Burkina Faso, with the process also underway in Senegal.
+- 3 focus countries - 39 grassroots women's and girls' organizations - \$800,000 disbursed as small grants to women and girls grassroot organizations. - 22 grassroots organizations participated in Global Fund country dialogue processes (8 in Senegal, 11 in Burkina Faso and 3 in Côte d'Ivoire). - Creation of 2 Voix EssentiELLES networks in Côte d'Ivoire and Burkina Faso, and ongoing process in Senegal.